hellmarbecker/blog/_drafts/2024-03-01-new-in-druid-29-exporting-query-results.markdown

 ![Screenshot of running query](/assets/2024-03-01-01.jpg)

-when the query finishes, check the export directory and voilà - the csv file is there
+When the query finishes, check the export directory and you will find a CSV file containing the data:

 ![Preview of result file in a shell window](/assets/2024-03-01-02.jpg)

-note: the target directory has to be empty, else you get an error message
+Note: the target directory has to be empty, else you get an error message.

-this also works for export to [S3](https://druid.apache.org/docs/latest/multi-stage-query/reference/#s3)
+This also works for export to [S3](https://druid.apache.org/docs/latest/multi-stage-query/reference/#s3).

 ## Learnings

-- yada yada
+- With MSQ, you can now export query results directly to external storage.
+- This is a new feature in Druid 29.
+It is currently limited to CSV format and either local storage or S3, but expect more options to be added soon.

 ---